interledger/interledger.github.io/_content/setup-wallets.md

 2. Click **Send funds**.
 3. Enter the **Payment Pointer** to which you want to send test XRP, and the **Amount (XRP)** value.

-Experiment with sending and receiving test XRP between payment pointers on different sites, adding more test funds to your accounts as desired.
-With testnet transactions, there are no transaction costs for sending and receiving test XRP.
+Experiment with sending and receiving test funds between payment pointers on different sites, adding more test funds to your accounts as desired.
+In this tutorial, there are no transaction costs for sending and receiving test funds, but a different Interledger implementation could impose transaction costs.